saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 #### Component-based ignored region

-Sauce Labs Visual provides a way to ignore a list of components.
+Sauce Visual provides a way to ignore a list of components.

 An ignored component can be a specific element from the page.